tothuhien/lsd2/README.md

 # LSD2: LEAST-SQUARES METHODS TO ESTIMATE RATES AND DATES FROM SERIAL PHYLOGENIES

 ## Compile LSD2:

-	Type 'make' from the folder 'src', you will have the executable file 'lsd2' in the 'src' folder.
+Type *make* from the folder *src*, you will have the executable file *lsd2* in the *src* folder.
 Note that C++ compiler and library support for the ISO C++ 2011 is required to compile the program from the code source.

 ## Run LSD:

-If you want to use the interface, type ./lsd2 in the terminal without parameters.
+If you want to use the interface, type *./lsd2* without parameters in the terminal from the folder containing the executable file.
-Otherwise, type './lsd2 <parameters>'  where the list of parameters usage can be obtained by './lsd2 -h' The input tree file is required and should be specified by option -i.
+Otherwise, type *./lsd2 <parameters>*  where the list of parameters usage can be obtained by *./lsd2 -h* The input tree file is required and should be specified by option -i.

 If the input date is provided, the program estimates will the absolute dates.